 Arrested?
 Call …

-If you are facing bigamy charges in Nevada, call our Las Vegas criminal defense lawyers for a FREE consultation.
+If you are facing bigamy charges, call our Las Vegas criminal defense lawyers for a consultation.
 We may be able to clear up this matter without a trial or a conviction.

 Arrested in California?
-Read our article on California bigamy laws.
+Read our article on Penal Code 281 PC.

 1. Bigamy consists in the having of two wives or two husbands at one time, knowing that the former husband or wife is still alive.